blueorange589/miscalculator/war.md

 some reckless, some willful
 some love society, some love self

-based on time invested, superiority and control works for one captured
+based on time invested, superiority and control works for one captured, ends up pain of love, that you didn't walk your own way.